Daily Tech Navigator

 • Main Fuse: A 300A class-T or ANL fuse on the positive cable, as close to the battery as possible.
 This is your ultimate protection against a catastrophic short.

-• Cables: Thick 1/0 AWG pure copper wire for the short run between the battery and inverter.
+• Cables: Thick 1/0 AWG pure copper (OFC) wire for the short run between battery and inverter — avoid copper-clad aluminum (CCA), which carries far less current for the same gauge.
 Use proper 10 AWG solar wire (UV resistant) from the panels to the controller.
+Details: cable size for a 2000W inverter.

 • Disconnect Switch: A big red 200A DC battery disconnect switch.
 It lets you safely kill all power to the system for maintenance.